Aptomi/k8s-app-engine/docs/language.md

   contexts:
     - name: primary
       allocation:
-        service: mysql
+        bundle: mysql
         keys:
           - "{{ .User.Labels.Team }}"
 ```

 When fulfilling a contract, Aptomi will process all contexts within that contract one-by-one, and find the first matching context.
-Once a context is selected, labels will be changed according to the `change-labels` section, and service allocation will be done according to the corresponding `allocation` section within the selected context.
+Once a context is selected, labels will be changed according to the `change-labels` section, and bundle allocation will be done according to the corresponding `allocation` section within the selected context.

 ## Cluster